-I took a year off from teaching in Manhattan where I lived on 4th Street and would go to Starbucks in nearby Astor Place every day.
+I currently live with my wife, Uraiwan, and three dogs in a tiny village in Issan, Thailand.
+In 2004, I took a year off from teaching in Manhattan where I lived on 4th Street and would go to Starbucks in nearby Astor Place every day.
 I substantially wrote three books that year, although two of the novels -"Jack" and "Desperate Days" - took years to complete.
-I also wrote a full-color, illustrated children's book The Lucky Lobsters.
+I also wrote a full-color, illustrated children's book, The Lucky Lobsters.

-Currently, (2018) I'm writing a novel called "American Jihadist" about the Syrian war.
+Currently, (2019) I'm writing a novel called "American Jihadist" about the Syrian war.

 I taught English, Global, US History, and Journalism, in Manhattan high schools over 13 years and, before that, did court reporting news in the Boston area over ten years.
 I worked for the Lowell Sun for nearly two years before then.